-The Leica CL (Typ 7323) and the Pentax K-3 are two digital cameras that were announced, respectively, in November 2017 and October 2013.
+The Leica CL (Typ 7323) and the Pentax K-3 are two digital cameras that were revealed to the public, respectively, in November 2017 and October 2013.
 The CL is a mirrorless interchangeable lens camera, while the K-3 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24.1 megapixel.
+Both cameras offer a resolution of 24.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 is notably larger (28 percent) than the Leica CL.
 Moreover, the K-3 is substantially heavier (99 percent) than the CL.
 It is noteworthy in this context that the K-3 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the CL gets 220 shots out of its BP-DC12 battery, while the K-3 can take 560 images on a single charge of its D-LI90 power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |9.||Leica T||134 mm||69 mm||33 mm||384 g||400||n||Apr 2014||1,850||ebay.com|